Nadine Leopold Shows Off Long, Lean Legs In Tiny Red Bikini On St. Barths Getaway

 Many other fans and friends, including fellow model Lorena Rae, simply left fire emoji in the comments section to express their admiration for Nadine’s flawless physique.

 Nadine was just one of several models to attend Devon’s wedding with Johnny Dex Barbara.
-In a recent post on model friend Georgia Fowler’s Instagram feed, Nadine appeared alongside a white one-piece-clad, newly-married Devon, as well as Lorena, Olivia Culpo, Noel Capri, Hannah Ferguson, Shanina Shaik, Cara Santana, and more.
+In a recent post on model friend Georgia Fowler’s Instagram feed, Nadine appeared alongside one-piece-clad, newly-married Devon, as well as Lorena, Olivia Culpo, Noel Capri, Hannah Ferguson, Shanina Shaik, Cara Santana and more.

-Earlier this week, Nadine shared another sunny beach photo as she posed on a red lounge chair under a clear blue sky with very few clouds.
+Earlier this week, Nadine shared another sunny beach photo as she posed on a red lounge chair under a blue sky with very few clouds in it.
 As The Inquisitr previously reported, Nadine rocked high-waisted bikini bottoms that put her toned tummy on full display.
-She paired the bottoms with a matching top, a long, gold body chain, and silver earrings.
+She paired the bottoms with a matching top, a long, gold body chain and silver earrings.

-That post garnered over 11,000 likes and 90 comments with praise for Nadine, proving to be just as popular with the IMG model’s fans.
+That post garnered over 11,000 likes and 90 comments with praise for Nadine, proving to also be very popular with the IMG model’s fans.